 The My Colourful Memories brand is an established trademark of the arts-health practice that fosters emotional connectivity and interconnection between patients, their families, residents in nursing homes, and care providers in the here and now and in the future.
 We provide our specialist practice to care homes, hospitals, day centres and community centres in the UK.
 Our approach draws on a significant amount of professional and personal experience and the rigours of research, philosophy, theory, evaluation, and dissemination that characterise our work.
-The MCM project focused on a participatory arts-health practice at the University of Central Lancashire that involved extensive work with people who live with dementia.
+The My Colourful Memories project focused on a participatory arts-health practice at the University of Central Lancashire that involved extensive work with people who live with dementia.

 The Arts Health Practice